islandbitcoin/lnme-wrapper/instructions.md

-# Welcome to SearXNG!
+# Welcome to LnMe!

-A Privacy-respecting, hackable metasearch engine.
+Your friendly Bitcoin Lightning ⚡ payment page ⚡

 ## Usage Instructions

-Open SearXNG by using the `LAUNCH UI` button.
+Open LnMe by using the `LAUNCH UI` button.

+## Lightning Address

+You can now accept lighting payments using your LnMe Tor hidden service address.

+Your Lightning Address Format:
+`<anything>@<lnme_tor_address.onion>`